ornellamariestella/permutation-test-food-consumption-python/README.md

 But is this observed result **statistically significant**?
 A **permutation test** will help us assess it.

-H0 = avg poultry consumption = avg fish consumption
+*H0 = avg poultry consumption = avg fish consumption*
-H1 = avg poultry consumption > avg fish consumption
+*H1 = avg poultry consumption > avg fish consumption*

 ## The results :mag:

-- Through the permutation test, we are able to reject the null hypothesis that the average poultry consumption is equal to the average fish consumption.
+- Through the permutation test, we are able to **reject the null hypothesis** that the average poultry consumption is equal to the average fish consumption.

-- This means that the our initially observed result (average poultry consumption is higher than fish consumption) is statistically significant.
+- This means that the **our initially observed result (average poultry consumption is higher than fish consumption) is statistically significant**.